This post contains affiliate links.

 Before publishing a post, you’ll also want to be sure the URL has all of your key words in.
 I tend to take out any numbers, for example if a post is 11 tips for new mums, I just pop it in as tips-for-new-mums.

 Hopefully these tips have given you some good ideas for how to improve your website’s SEO.
+You can find some more SEO tips from a fellow blogger at Life in a Breakdown over here.

 Do not ignore this area, as it is so important for your blog and can bring you thousands more hits and that equals more money for you.